nrfconnect/sdk-nrf/doc/nrf/ug_thingy53.rst

    In this panel, you can trigger the build process, program the built sample or start a debug session.
 #.
 Program the sample or application:

    a.
-Connect the Thingy:53 to the debug out port on a 10-pin external debug probe, for example nRF5340 DK, using a 10-pin JTAG cable.
+Connect the Nordic Thingy:53 to the debug out port on a 10-pin external debug probe, for example nRF5340 DK, using a 10-pin JTAG cable.
    #.
 Connect the external debug probe to the PC using a USB cable.
    #.
 Make sure that the Thingy:53 and the external debug probe are powered on.
    #.
 Click :guilabel:`Flash` in the :guilabel:`Actions` panel.